cosmos/ibc/spec/core/ics-033-multi-hop/README.md

 ### Multi-hop Proof Verification Steps

-The followin outlines the general proof verification steps specific to a multi-hop IBC message.
+The following outlines the general proof verification steps specific to a multi-hop IBC message.

 1. Unpack the multihop proof bytes into consensus, connection, and channel/commitment proof data.
 2. Iterate through connection proof data and verify each connectionEnd is in the OPEN state.
 Check connectionHops during channel handshake.